-- ...are open minded and open-hearted to new ways of thinking to address problems and challenges. - ...feel supported by themselves and others to try doing things in different ways, to become more effective, efficient or to meet challenges that have previously seemed too difficult. - ...are happy to grab hold of opportunities together, for their collective good.
+Communities that... are open minded and openhearted to better or new ways of thinking and doing to address problems and challenges.

+...feel supported by themselves and others to try doing things in ways to become more effective, efficient or to meet challenges that have previously seemed too difficult to resolve.

+...are happy to grab hold of opportunities together, to listen and support each other for their collective good.

-- ...recognises that the risks of inaction are often greater than those of taking action. - ...will listen and work closely with communities and partner organisations, taking a place-based approach to services that prioritises holistic benefits over the needs of individual organisations. - ...seeks to collaborate with people, communities and organisations, harnessing and being led by local energy and embracing innovation.
+A council that...recognises that the risks of inaction are often greater than those of taking action.

+...will listen and work closely with communities and partner organisations, taking a place-based approach to services that prioritise holistic benefits over the needs of individual organisations.

+...seeks to collaborate with people, communities and organisations, harnessing and being led by local enthusiasm and embracing innovation.